-NCEA level 1 or equivalent qualification/work experience AND evidence of suitability based on interview, health declaration, safety check under the Vulnerable Children’s Act 2014 and referee reports.
+NCEA level 1 or equivalent qualification/work experience AND evidence of suitability based on an interview, health declaration, safety check under the Vulnerable Children’s Act 2014 and referee reports.

 Work experience agencies may require health checks before accepting the student on a work placement.
 These requirements are discussed with all potential students at their interview before acceptance onto the programme.